Going abroad to study

-Becoming an engineer today also means knowing how to adapt to an international environment
+Today, graduating from an engineering school also means knowing how to adapt to an international environment.

-At ISEN, the international opening constitutes one of the natural dimensions of the training of the engineering students who must spend a minimum of four months abroad during their five years of training.
-The mastery of English is an essential component of the ISEN engineering degree.
+At ISEN, international exposure is a natural part of the engineering program, with students required to spend a minimum of four months abroad during their five years of study.
+Proficiency in English is an essential component of the ISEN engineering degree.

 How do you create an international experience?

-Before going abroad, the student benefits from an individualized reception where his project (internship or studies) is defined.
-Meetings allow them to obtain all the information they need to prepare their mobility.
+Meetings allow students to obtain all the information they need to prepare for their mobility:

-For internships outside Europe, the region offers "PRAME" grants based on social criteria.
+Please note that for internships outside Europe, the region offers "PRAME" scholarships based on social criteria .

 Study mobility

-It is possible to study in a partner school or university for a semester or an academic year.
-Different periods are favourable for a departure abroad.
-Today, most of the ISEN students leave for one semester in Bac +3, or for one semester in Bac +5, two semesters or a double degree (the duration of the studies for the double degree in the partner school can vary from 12 to 18 months).
+It is possible to study at a partner school or university for a semester or an academic year.
+There are different periods that are ideal for going abroad.
+Today, most ISEN students go abroad for a semester in their third or fourth year of study, or in their fifth year as part of a dual degree program (the duration of dual degree studies at the partner school can vary from 12 to 18 months).

 A selection is made for study mobility departures.
 A combination of academic and linguistic requirements is imposed.
 Within the framework of the Erasmus agreement, mobility in Europe within partner establishments may give rise to the award of a grant.
 The international double diploma allows students to obtain both the ISEN Yncréa Méditerranée engineering diploma and the diploma of the partner school.